HonorableAnomaly/HonorableAnomaly/README.md

 ### :mage: I'm a home-grown web developer from San Diego, California pursuing my degree in Software Engineering, aimed at full-stack software development.

-### :mountain: Right now I’m currently building my own web applications, including a Pokémon Master's collection, a fantasy lore database, an author hub, an RPG resource tracker and a text-based web game.
+### :mountain: Right now I’m currently building my own web applications, including a Pokémon Master's collection, a fantasy lore database, an author hub and an RPG resource tracker.
 I'm also experimenting with custom loaders, SVG parallax and various API implementations.

 ### :octopus: In my free time I invest in the lives of others as much as possible.
 I also like to play the drums, read and write fantasy novels, create art with various mediums and play both board games and video games.

-### :zap: As far as input goes, I'm currently learning React, Docker/Kubernetes, MySQL, Python, advanced JS functionality and algorithms/data structures.
+### :zap: As far as input goes, I'm currently learning Redux, Docker/Kubernetes and advanced JS functionality.

 ### :alien: I’m also collaborating on a conversationally savvy C-3P0 chatbot with a group of close developers.
 He's not the most riveting droid yet, but he's coming along.